mfornos/awesome-microservices/README.md

 - [Axon (c)](https://axoniq.io/) - An end-to-end development and infrastructure platform for easy development and running of any DDD, CQRS and Event Sourcing applications on JVM.
 - [Ballerina](https://ballerina.io) - Cloud native programming language.
 - [Dapr](https://dapr.io) - Open source runtime for writing highly performant microservices using any programming language.
+- [Deno](https://deno.land/) - JavaScript, TypeScript, and WebAssembly runtime with secure defaults and a great developer experience.
 - [Eclipse Microprofile](https://microprofile.io/) - An open forum to optimize Enterprise Java for a microservices architecture by innovating across multiple implementations and collaborating on common areas of interest with a goal of standardization.
 - [Erlang/OTP](https://github.com/erlang/otp) - Programming language used to build massively scalable soft real-time systems with requirements on high availability.
 - [Finagle](http://twitter.github.io/finagle) - Extensible RPC system for the JVM, used to construct high-concurrency servers.